microsoft/pxt-microbit/docs/projects/magic-button-trick.md

 ## step 1: measuring magnetic force

 We will use the micro:bit's compass to detect the magnet.
 Compass's tell us what direction we are pointing by detecting the Earth's magnetic field but they can also detect any other magnet nearby.
-We will use that to check if our magnet is next to the micro:bit by using the 'magnetic force' block found in the input menu's 'more' section.
+We will use that to check if our magnet is next to the micro:bit by using the [magnetic force](reference/input/magnetic-force) block found in the input menu's 'more' section.
 As we only want to measure the strength we change the drop down to select 'strength':

 ```blocks
 input.magneticForce(Dimension.Strength)